Meditation is living with awareness – the practice of meditation is learning how!

 Meditation can open space to intersect the hyper-reactivity and hyper-vigilance of our habitual ways of living and offer alternative ways to approach the world

-I run regular classes, workshops, and courses, 1-1 dyad meditations as well as my unique ‘non-retreat’ day – my intention is bringing the qualities of meditation into the heart of your everyday life.
+I run regular classes, workshops, and courses, 1-1 dyad meditations as well as my unique ‘non-retreat’ day – Pause with Purpose – my intention is bringing the qualities of meditation into the heart of your everyday life.

 My approach and interest

 Meditation offers us a way to interrupt our habitual ways of being in the world and open new possibilities.
 I’m most interested in how we can bring the qualities, the insights, the sense of being that the practice of meditation offers, into the midst of everyday life.
 That is the difference between the practice of meditation – that we sometimes risk using as a sticking plaster – and Meditation as a quality of awareness that invites us to move away from the world of hypervigilant reactivity, and into a space of response.
 This space of response has the potential of being one informed by the experience of peace, love, joy, and sense of aliveness.

 Meditation for me is not about cutting anything out or transcending into something that little bit unreachable – meditation it is about being fully present with how life is showing up for us.
 Indeed, it is not so much about a method to cope with life, rather, the very experiences that show up for us, are a way to remind us into Meditation as a quality of being in the world.